 The U.S. Embassy Kuala Lumpur has cancelled consular appointments from March 17, 2020, onward.
 We will resume routine services as soon as possible, but are unable to provide a specific date at this time.
-If you are a U.S. citizen with an urgent need for service, please contact us at KLACS@state.gov, but please know that we are extraordinarily limited in what we can provide.
+If you are a U.S. citizen with life or death emergency, please contact us at KLACS@state.gov.
 More information on COVID-19 in Malaysia can be found here.

 Appointments are required for all services.
-To make or cancel an appointment, please visit ACS Appointment System.
-The Consular section will be closed on Malaysian and American holidays, and training days.
+To make or cancel an appointment, please visit Make an Appointment.
+The Consular section will be closed on Malaysian and American holidays and training days.
 For more details, please consult the list of Embassy closure dates.

 - Mornings: 8:00am – 12pm (Mon. – Fri.)

 - Afternoons: 1:00pm – 3:00pm (Mon. – Fri.)

 - The Embassy accepts payment in U.S. Dollars, Malaysian Ringgit or by credit card (Master Card, Visa Card, or American Express).
 Credit card charges will be made in U.S. Dollars and foreign exchange charges may apply.
 We do not accept debit cards or checks.

 - No Parking at the Embassy: If you plan to visit the Embassy for consular services, please plan to arrive by public transportation or taxi or to seek parking in public parking lots.

 - Applicants who speak English, Mandarin, Cantonese, Malay, Tamil, or Hindi do NOT need to bring a translators.
 Applicants who do NOT speak one of these languages should bring a translator.
 The translator must bring photo identification to the Embassy.